kmziaur/Tic_Tac_Toe_Game/README.md

-🧩 Tic Tac Toe Game
+# 🧩 Tic Tac Toe Game

-A classic Tic Tac Toe (X‑O) game built with HTML, CSS, and JavaScript.
+A classic **Tic Tac Toe (X‑O)** game built with **HTML**, **CSS**, and **JavaScript**.
 This is a simple browser‑based interactive game where two players take turns to place marks and win by forming a straight line of three of their symbols (vertically, horizontally, or diagonally).

+---

-📌 Features
+## 📌 Features

-✔️ Two‑player gameplay (local)
+- ✔️ Two‑player gameplay (local)
-✔ Responsive UI board
+- ✔️ Responsive UI board
-✔ Win / Draw detection
+- ✔️ Win / Draw detection
-✔ Simple, clean design
+- ✔️ Simple, clean design
-✔ Works in any modern browser
+- ✔️ Works in any modern browser

+---

-📂 Project Structure
+## 📂 Project Structure

 ├── index.html         # Main game HTML
 ├── style.css          # Game styling
 ├── script.js          # JavaScript logic